Savoyevatel/website_charts/README.md

 python manage.py runserver
 ```

-### Chatbot Integration

-The Dialogflow chatbot is integrated into the platform to provide customer support and automate order processing.

-Dialogflow Setup
-* Create a new agent in Dialogflow.
-* Define intents and entities to handle customer queries and order processing.
-* Integrate the chatbot with the Django backend using Dialogflow's fulfillment feature.
+### Data Visualization and Analysis

+The platform uses Django for data processing and visualization.
+The data visualization tools include charts and graphs for tracking sales and user behavior.

 ### Running the Project
 To run the project, ensure both the frontend and backend servers are running simultaneously.
 The React frontend will interact with the Django backend to process user requests and orders.
 ```